 How to Install Carpet Tiles

 When you want something easy to install, carpet tiles are the way to go.
-There are two main ways to install it: tape-down/peel and stick installation and glue-down installation.
+There are two main ways to install it: tape-down/peel and stick installation or glue-down installation.

 Peel and Stick or Tape Installation

 Peel and stick tiles are the easiest way to install carpet.
-The adhesive is pre-applied to each tile and all you have to do is pull back the plastic sheet to expose it.
+The adhesive is pre-applied to each tile and all you have to do is pull back the plastic.
 You can also use double-sided carpet tape if the adhesive isn’t already applied.

 From there, simply place the carpet on the floor, and press down to make sure it sticks.